CSEN-SCU/csen-174-f24-project-zenior/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License.
 See the [LICENSE](./LICENSE) file for details.